WenjiangDeng/MAX/README.md

 ```
 The final results are in the **mutant_expression.RData**, which contains the MAX_count and MAX_tpm objects.
 ## MAX2
-MAX2 is an extension of MAX for heterogenous RNA-seq data.
-In MAX2, the construction of X matrix and the quasi-mapping step are the same as in MAX.
+MAX2 is an extension of MAX for heterogenous RNA-seq data analysis.
+In MAX2, the construction of X matrix and the quasi-mapping steps are the same as in MAX.
 The only difference is that before isoform quantification, MAX2 will cluster heterogenous samples based on their mutation profile.

 - Merge mutation to generate Mutated_eqClass.txt.
 ```sh